react-auth-kit/react-auth-kit/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under [Apache License 2.0](LICENSE).
+By contributing, you agree that your contributions will be licensed under [MIT License](LICENSE).

 :tada: :confetti_ball: :smiley: _**Happy Contributing**_ :smiley: :confetti_ball: :tada: